Abby Sears: Chief Executive Officer

 As VP of Research, Vance Bauer promotes and facilitates leading-edge research, including collaborative and interdisciplinary research, in areas related to the goals of OCHIN and OCHIN’s member health care systems.
 Since joining OCHIN in 2011, he has helped create the nation’s foremost community laboratory for health outcomes, policy, and primary care research with vulnerable and underserved populations.
 Vance also serves as the Project Director for the OCHIN-led ADVANCE Clinical Data Research Network (CDRN) funded by the Patient Centered Outcomes Research Institute, one of only 13 funded CDRNs in the nation.
 Vance has over 20 years of experience managing complex research networks and projects and directing research teams.
 Prior to joining OCHIN, he worked at Kaiser Permanente Center for Health Research (CHR) for over 10 years where he served as both a research associate and project manager.
 While at CHR, Vance played a pivotal role in establishing OCHIN’s Practice Based Research Network and supported the creation of research infrastructure at OCHIN.
 Prior to joining CHR, he was a senior research associate in the Department of Psychiatry at Oregon Health & Science University.
 Vance obtained a Masters of Arts degree in Psychology from the University of Pennsylvania, and a Bachelor of Arts degree in Psychology from Reed College.

-Kevin Geoffroy is OCHIN’s VP of Marketing and serves as a member of the OCHIN Executive Leadership Team.
-Kevin is responsible for internal and external communications, member governance and workgroups, partnerships, and OCHIN’s consulting service offering.
-Prior to this role, Kevin spent four years as VP of EHR Operations at OCHIN, and he is still heavily involved with account management of large and national accounts.
-Kevin has 20 years of operations management, account management, and project delivery experience, and he has worked with organizations such as Sapient Corporation, Arcadia, and Innovatix.
-Kevin has a BS in Computer Science from Worcester Polytechnic Institute and an MBA from New York University.
+As Chief of Staff, Kevin Geoffroy serves as a member of the OCHIN Executive Leadership Team.
+Kevin is responsible for supporting the needs of the CEO and coordinates corporate governance, strategic planning, marketing, corporate communications, and member engagement strategy.
+Prior to his current role, Kevin was OCHIN’s VP of Marketing and before that, OCHIN’s VP of EHR Operations.
+Kevin has over 20 years of operations and technology experience, and he has worked with organizations such as Sapient, Arcadia, and Innovatix.
+Kevin has a BS in Computer Science from Worcester Polytechnic Institute and an MBA from the NYU Stern School of Business.

 Kim Klupenger: Chief Experience Officer